finom/elegant-threading/README.md

 ## Thread termination via threadedFunction.terminate()

-If a forked function is done its job and you want to make it process to die you can terminate it easily.
+If a forked function is done its job and you want to make its process to die you can terminate it easily.

 ```js
 const heavyCalculations = thread(function heavyCalculations(a, b, c) {